At Saturday Market, the maker is the seller. If you handcraft your items, you will probably be able to sell them. The general craft guidelines are:

 There’s just not enough parking space curbside at the Park Blocks to serve everyone’s needs.
 Because customers are the Market’s first priority during selling hours, close in parking is reserved for them.
 Between the hours of 10:00 a.m. and 5:00 p.m. your vehicle will have to be parked elsewhere.
 You can buy a parking permit for the “Butterfly” parking lot across the street behind the Farmers’ Market, or nearby surface lots.
 Free parking is also available in the nearby “Parcade” and “Overpark” buildings.
+Please park away from park-side while you wait to get your booth, then pull it closer to load in.
+Load in completely and move your vehicle before you start set up so that others can use that space.
 At the end of the day, pack your booth up before you get your vehicle to shorten the time that it is parked in the limited streetside areas.

 Can I open a food booth?

 Currently there are no openings for new food booths in the International Food Court.
 When an opening occurs, we advertise the opening in local papers, and then the Standards committee starts the process of choosing a new food booth.
 You are allowed to sell packaged food items from a regular booth space, see page 5 of the Standards & Craft Specific Guidelines for the Market's special requirements and approval process.

 It’s impossible to know exactly, because we do not charge admission, or have a single entry point, but we estimate a weekly crowd of 4,000 to 8,000 on an average Saturday.

 Are there other Market events I can sell at?